mi4-corporation/Enverus-Drillinginfo-Direct-Access/README.md

 <a name="contents"></a>
 ## Repository Contents

-This repository contains C# classes of the Drillinginfo Direct Access data model.
+This repository contains C# classes of the Enverus Drillinginfo Direct Access data model.
 The C# classes were created by Mi4 and contain most Version 2 endpoints and some Version 1 endpoints.

 This repository does not contain information regarding downloading, storing, or processing data from the Direct Access API; It does not contain schema or relationship information.

 <a name="disclaimer"></a>
 ## Disclaimer

-Mi4 is not affiliated with Drillinginfo and the information in this repository should not be considered a source of truth.
+Mi4 is not affiliated with Enverus and the information in this repository should not be considered a source of truth.
 Mi4 will maintain and update the repository but the information is made available “as is” under an MIT license.
-Official Drillinginfo documentation should always be consulted.
+Official Enverus Drillinginfo documentation should always be consulted.

 <a name="feedback"></a>
 ## Feedback